naszam/wfil/README.md

 Via AWS Lambda Function, allows to automatically wrap Filecoin, by minting WFIL from an account set as Minter.

-It's also connected to a Lotus node to listen for transactions and wrap/unwrap WFIL.
+It's also connected via Filscan APIs to Filecoin to check for transactions that are tracked by Textile ThreadDB.

 ### [Frontend](./app)